MicheleMosca/Nebula/level03/README.md

 There is no source code available for this level.

 ## Writeup
-In /home/flag03 there is a bash script and a directory:
+In /home/flag03 there is a bash script and a directory with weak privileges:

 ```bash
 level03@nebula:/home/flag03$ ll